The leading aviation training event for Europe, the Middle East and Africa

 EATS has had a great series of events in Berlin over the last three years and EATS 2015 will be at The DoubleTree by Hilton Hotel & Conference Centre Warsaw, Poland.

 The theme for the 14th EATS conference is Exploring Training "Best Practice", Regulatory Evolution and Training Cultures.
-We welcome presentation proposals up to 12 June.
-More details on this page
+Conference programmes are now available!

-2014 was our biggest EATS to date with 528 people from 41 countries attending, including 171 airline representatives from 61 airlines.
+Up to 600 aviation training professionals will be at EATS 2015.
+528 people from 41 countries attended EATS 2014, including 171 airline representatives from 61 airlines.
 The final attendee list is available here.

 At EATS 2014 we held a very successful meeting for Heads of Training at airlines and ATOs with representatives from EASA to exchange information and experiences.
 We plan to have another meeting for Heads of Training at EATS 2015 at 18.30 on Monday 2 November with representatives from EASA.

 EATS events give you a great opportunity to present your organisation to the region's decision makers.
 Only a few booths are still available in the exhibition hall this year and there are opportunities to sponsor part of the event.
 See this page for the exhibition floorplan and more details.

 |Delegate Fees (Euros)|| Up to

 | 29 October